collocations.org

 You will have to pay income tax on the rent you receive, although you can deduct expenses such as insurance.

-EXPENSE + VERB
+EXPENSES + VERB

 You can expect to receive compensation for all expenses arising out of the accident.

-EXPENSE + NOUN
+expense + NOUN

 expense account